Visiting the Topography of Terror Berlin Museum

-On a recent trip to Berlin, I took some time to explore the Topography of Terror museum and found myself pushing almost anxiously through the exit doors into the December damp air outside.
+While visiting the Topography of Terror Berlin Museum, I found myself pushing anxiously through the exit doors into the damp December air.

-Standing there on the museum steps, I attempted to absorb the hard – but necessary – lessons that I had learned about the horrors of the Nazi regime from its astonishingly swift rise to power to its institutionalization of terror to its murderous crimes across Europe and, finally, to the regime’s violent end as Berlin burned in the final days of WWII.
+Standing there on the steps of the terror museum, I attempted to absorb the hard – but necessary – lessons about the horrors of the Nazi regime from its astonishingly swift rise to power to its institutionalization of terror to its murderous crimes across Europe and, finally, to the regime’s violent end as Berlin burned in the final days of WWII.

-The museum is a frank and chronological account of the world events from 1933-1945, but the Topography of Terror is different from most museums that focus on WWII because it is rooted in the German perspective and experience.
-It is a revealing and raw account of the way that fervent nationalism swept the Germany people into total war in less than a decade.
+The museum is a frank and chronological account of world events from 1933-to 1945, but the Topography of Terror is different from most museums that focus on WWII because it is rooted in the German perspective and experience.
+It is a revealing and raw account of the way that fervent nationalism swept the German people into total war in less than a decade.